Code of Conduct for the Equine Podiatry Association (UK)

 - Members must abide by the disciplinary procedures of the Association.

-- Full and Student Members shall be guided by the Standards for Practice published by the Equine Podiatry Association in their practice of equine podiatry.
+- Full and Student Members shall be guided by any Standards for Practice published by the Equine Podiatry Association in their practice of equine podiatry.

 - The welfare of the Horse must be put first.

-- Members are expected to treat all Horses humanely.
+- Members are expected to interact with all Horses humanely.
 This means handling the animal with consideration of its sentient status.
 Abusive handling of an animal or the use of excessive force or cruel methods of restraint will be considered a breach of this code.

-- A Member shall not treat any Horse without the knowledge and consent of the Client.
+- A Member shall not work with any Horse without the knowledge and consent of the Client.

-- A Member who suspects a Horse is affected by any condition, medical or otherwise, beyond the range of his/her training, must advise the Client to consult an appropriate professional.
+- A Member who suspects a Horse is affected by any condition, medical or otherwise, beyond the range of his/her training and/or legal jurisdiction, must advise the Client to consult an appropriate professional.